gohugoio/hugo/content/contribute/development.md

 ## Introduction

 Hugo is an open-source project and lives by the work of its [contributors][].
-There are plenty of [open issues][], and we need your help to make Hugo even more awesome.
+There are plenty of [open issues][issues], and we need your help to make Hugo even more awesome.

 ## Assumptions

+This contribution guide takes a step-by-step approach in hopes of helping newcomers.
+Therefore, we only assume the following:

 * You are new to Git or open-source projects in general
 * You are a fan of Hugo and enthusiastic about contributing to the project

-This contribution guide takes a step-by-step approach in hopes of helping newcomers.

 {{% note "Additional Questions?" %}}
-If you're struggling at any point in this contribution guide, reach out to Hugo community in [Hugo's Discussion forum](https://discuss.gohugo.io).
+If you're struggling at any point in this contribution guide, reach out to the Hugo community in [Hugo's Discussion forum](https://discuss.gohugo.io).
 {{% /note %}}

-### Installing Golang
+## Installing Golang

 The installation of Go should take only a few minutes.
 You have more than one option to get Go up and running on your machine.

+If you are having trouble following the installation guides for go, check out [Go Bootcamp, which contains setups for every platform][gobootcamp] or reach out to the Hugo community in the [Hugo Discussion Forums][forums].

-## Installing Go From Source
+### Installing Go From Source

-[Download the latest stable version of Go][downloadgo] and follow the official [Golang installation guide][installgo].
+[Download the latest stable version of Go][godl] and follow the official [Golang installation guide][goinstall].

 Once you're finished installing Go, let's confirm everything is working correctly.
 Open a terminal---or command line under Windows--and type the following: